Undergraduate Internships

 Students work closely with the internship director and campus career center to give you the most positive internship experience and preparation for your journey.

 This internship prepares students to be professionals in the workplace.
-Interns will work on culturally appropriate practices, advocacy, and respect for diversity.
+Interns will work on culturally appropriate practices, advocacy, and respect.
 They will build resumes, cover letters, work place etiquette, networking, informational interviews, and other career skills.

 For students, the time spent working an internship is a great addition to your professional portfolio and will give you an edge when applying for post-graduation positions.